Roxane Butterfly

-Roxane Semadini is a tap dancer from Toulon in southern France, active in the United States.
-She was nicknamed 'Butterfly' by Jimmy Slyde, and performs as Roxane Butterfly.
+Roxane Semadeni is a French tap dancer from Toulon, active in the United States.
+She was nicknamed 'Butterfly' by Jimmy Slyde and performs as Roxane Butterfly.
 In 2002 she was included in a list of '25 to watch' published by Dance Magazine.

 From 1998 she choreographed performances of her all-woman ensemble BeauteeZ´n The Beat.

 In 2005 she received funding from Barcelona American fundings to work on her flamenco-tap fusión project Djellaba Groove.

 She founded the Jimmy Slyde Institute in Barcelona.